luigiqtt/dev-multinode-k8s/README.md

 ---
 There are two ways to modify the nodes configuration parameters (e.g.: *vcpu* number, *memory*, etc.).
 The first is using Terraform and the second is using libvirt (using the **Virtual Machine Manager** or the **virsh** command).

-The preferred way should be Terraform in order to keep the configuration files and the actual deployed infrastructure aligned and it is quite simple: modify the parameters in the configuration files, then execute the usual *apply* command (terraform apply ...).
+The preferred way should be Terraform in order to keep the configuration files and the actual deployed infrastructure aligned and it is quite simple: modify the parameters in the configuration files, then execute the usual *apply* command (terraform apply).

 Unfortunately, for some types of modifications, applying the new configuration with Terraform replaces the old virtual machines with new ones and this is not a good thing in that actually damages your cluster (you need to reinitialize one or more nodes).
 This is, at least in some cases, probably due to a limitation of the current [Terraform provider for libvirt](https://registry.terraform.io/providers/dmacvicar/libvirt/0.7.0) that may change in future versions.